menu

 Overview

 Brocton is a very small village located in the state of New York.
 With a population of 1,327 people and just one neighborhood, Brocton is the 708th largest community in New York.
-Brocton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Brocton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce